What’s it like financially for the average Philadelphia Eagles fan?

 Official parking for the Philadelphia Eagles encompasses all of the available spaces in the sports complex, which includes Citizens Bank Park & Wells Fargo Center, in addition to nearby 350-acre FDR Park.
 You would think that, with all of these spaces, finding a spot at a reasonable price would be a snap.

 Good luck with that.
 Pre-paid parking passes are $40, but are only available to season ticket holders.
 For everyone else, it’s either take your chances at the gate or overpay a ticket broker.
 If you’re going to go the ticket broker route, do examine the data below.
-As with NFL ticket prices, parking passes can also vary wildly in cost from broker to broker.
+As is the case with NFL tickets, parking passes can also vary wildly in cost from broker to broker.

 Ok, so where to park near Lincoln Financial Field if you can’t get a parking pass online?